-Yes, you are entitled to claim as long as you have a business license for your self-employed work, and that the business license was in place before the 31st March 2020
+Yes, you are entitled to claim as long as you have a business license for your self-employed work, and that the business license was in place before the 31st March 2020 or you meet the criteria for small businesses.

-The scheme does allow for your employer to re-employ you and claim for Phase 6 support if you were made redundant because of Covid-19 disruption so we recommend speaking to your employer.
+The scheme does allow for your employer to re-employ you and claim for Phase 7 support if you were made redundant because of Covid-19 disruption so we recommend speaking to your employer.

 22) Q. I am the director/owner of a limited company and receive my income through the repayment of a director's loan.
-Am I eligible for Phase 6 support?
+Am I eligible for Phase 7 support?

-No. The scheme is designed to support direct payroll cost to employees
+No. The scheme is designed to support direct payroll costs.